-Crafted in the heart of California wine country using a mixture of the region’s grape varietals, Hanson of Sonoma ($33) has become an envelope-pushing role model within the world of sustainable small-batch vodka.
-The grapes, which are of course USDA certified, bring a sweet, deeply fruity note to the spirit while maintaining a buoyancy that lends itself to sipping neat.
-Hanson also offers a wide range of infused vodkas made with organic fruits and flavors that are free from any sort of syrup, concentrate or flavoring, including ginger and habanero.
+Crafted in the heart of California wine country using a range of local grape varieties, Hanson of Sonoma has become a role model within the world of sustainable small-batch vodka.
+The USDA-certified grapes bring a sweet, fruity note to the spirit, which has a buoyancy that lends itself to sipping neat.
+Hanson also offers a series of infused vodkas made with organic fruits and natural flavors, including ginger and habanero.

-Iceland is a country that’s been blessed with an extraordinary number of natural resources.
-Whether you’re looking for waterfalls, volcanos, hot springs or glaciers—you name it—Iceland’s got it.
-And thankfully, it’s now using some of this bounty for the greater good: making vodka.
-With a distillation process that’s powered by geothermal energy and filtered through lava rocks using a copperhead still, Reyka ($30) is the epitome of purity and an homage to Iceland’s beauty in a glass.
+Iceland is a country blessed with extraordinary natural resources.
+Whether you’re looking for waterfalls, volcanos, hot springs or glaciers, the Nordic country has it.
+Thankfully, it uses some of that bounty for the greater good: to make great vodka.
+With a distillation process that’s powered by geothermal energy and filtered through lava rocks using a copperhead still, Reyka is the epitome of purity and an homage to its native land’s beauty.

-With a name like Snow Queen, a spirit has to be downright regal in order impress.
-But never fear, loyal subjects: This vodka will make you bow down.
-Crafted using organic wheat and spring water from the Alatau Mountains in Kazakhstan, Snow Queen ($23) has a smoothness on the palate that’s almost velvety, making it one of the few vodkas with enough notes of inherent sweetness to pair well with dessert.
-The five-time distillation process also makes it worthy of sipping straight—no need to share the throne with any other ingredients.
+With a name like Snow Queen, a spirit better broadcast refinement.
+This one is crafted using organic wheat and spring water from the Alatau Mountains in Kazakhstan.
+It has a smoothness on the palate that’s almost velvety, making it one of the few vodkas with enough sweetness to pair with dessert.
+Distilled five times, it’s made to sip straight—no need to share the throne with a mixer.